NixOS/nix/doc/manual/src/design/store/objects.md

 # Store Objects

-File system data in Nix is organized into *store objects*.
+Data in Nix is chiefly organized into *store objects*.
 A store object is the pair of

   - A (root) file system object